steve1rm/NoteMark/README.md

 # NoteMark

 # In a Nutshell
-Note take app, with a twist
+Note taking app, with a twist

 # Libraries and tech stack
 - [x] Jetpack Compose